 - 1. Plagiarism: Unacknowledged incorporation in a student's work in any assessment of material derived from the work (published or unpublished) of another.
 Plagiarism may therefore include: - i) The use of another person's material without reference or acknowledgement; - ii) The summarising of another person's work by simply changing a few words or altering the order of presentation without acknowledgement; - iii) The use of the ideas of another person without acknowledgement of the source; - iv) Copying of the work of another student with or without that student's knowledge or agreement; - v) Use of commissioned material presented as the student's own.
-This refers to material purchased from an individual or organisation (often referred to as "Essay Mills") used to form all or part of an assessment submission. - 2.
+This refers to material purchased from an individual or organisation (often referred to as "Essay Mills") used to form all or part of an assessment submission.
+This also includes the use of work obtained from an individual or organisation (often referred to as "essay assistance" websites) by means of a student uploading their own work (or that of a fellow student or material from their course) in exchange for material later used in another module or subject area - 2.
 Self-Plagiarism: The use or re-use of a student's own work (material), the work having previously been submitted for marking.
 This includes the act of copying (or duplicating) from any previously submitted written work which has been marked and recorded, which is re-submitted without due reference or citation and is presented as original work. - 3.
-Cheating: a student will be deemed to be cheating as a result of any of the following: - i) Deliberately acquiring advanced knowledge of the detailed content of an examination or obtaining a copy of an "unseen" written examination paper in advance of the date and time for its authorised release: - ii) Communicating with or copying from another candidate during an examination; - iii) Permitting another candidate to copy from his/her examination script; - iv) Possession of any printed, written or electronic material or unauthorised material during an examination which may contain information relevant to the subjects of the examination; - v) Communicating during an examination with any person other than a properly authorised invigilator or another authorised member of staff: - vi) Impersonating another examination candidate or permitting himself/herself to be impersonated;
+Cheating: a student will be deemed to be cheating as a result of any of the following: - Deliberately acquiring advanced knowledge of the detailed content of an examination or obtaining a copy of an "unseen" written examination paper in advance of the date and time for its authorised release; - ii) Communicating with or copying from another candidate during an examination; - iii) Permitting another candidate to copy from his/her examination script; - iv) Possession of any printed, written or electronic material or unauthorised material during an examination which may contain information relevant to the

-- vii) Undertaking any other action with the intention of gaining an unfair advantage over other candidates. - 4.
+- subjects of the examination; - v) Communicating during an examination with any person other than a properly authorised invigilator or another authorised member of staff; - vi) Impersonating another examination candidate or permitting himself/herself to be impersonated; - vii) Undertaking any other action with the intention of gaining an unfair advantage over other candidates. - 4.
 Collusion: collusion may exist where a student: - is in complicity with another student in the completion of work which is intended to be submitted as either that student's or the other student's own work; - ii) knowingly permits another student to copy all or part of his/her own work and to submit it as that student's own work. - 5.
 Falsification or fabrication of data: the presentation of data in reports, projects and records, such as records of attendance or of competencies achieved, which is based on evidence which is fictitious, falsely presented as having been carried out by the student, or has been obtained by unfair means. - 6.
 Personation: the assumption of one student of the identity of another person with the intent to deceive or gain unfair advantage. - 7.
 Bribery: the paying, offering or attempted exchange of an inducement for information or material intended to advantage the recipient in an assessment.

-STUDENT CONDUCT REGULATIONS
+STUDENT CONDUCT REGULATIONS - PROCESS FLOWCHART